Cost of Living

 Aberdeen is 1st in the UK for affordability thanks to our lower living costs (QS Best Student Cities 2022)

-You should budget approximately £55 per week for personal expenses, such as clothes, travel, sports and other social activities, and approximately £50-60 per week for essential items such as food and toiletries.
-For books and stationary, you should expect to spend up to £500 over the academic year.
+You should budget approximately £55 per week for personal expenses, such as clothes, travel, sports and other social activities, and approximately £50-£60 per week for essential items such as food and toiletries.
+For books and stationery, you could expect to spend up to £500 over the academic year.
+However, reading materials can often be found at the University’s Library or accessed online through your Campus Moodle account once you are a student.

-Don’t forget that with your National Union of Students (NUS) card, you will benefit from student discounts and offers in many shops, restaurants and cinemas.
+Don’t forget that with your National Union of Students (NUS) card or with free to register student discount schemes such as UNIDAYS and Student Beans, you can benefit from student discounts and offers in many shops, restaurants and cinemas.

 Please note that these amounts are estimates and will vary depending on your course and the social activities you take part in.